Multiwavelength Radiation from the Interaction between Magnetar Bursts and Companion Star in a Binary System: Model

-In the following part, we will provide a detailed explanation of how to differentiate between Case I and Case II.
-For an extremely young magnetar with the millisecond spin period, the luminosity of a highly relativistic wind dominated by the energy flux of $e^+ e^-$ pairs is
+In this section, we provide a detailed explanation of how to differentiate between Case I and Case II.
+For an extremely young magnetar with a millisecond spin period, the luminosity of a highly relativistic wind dominated by the energy flux of $e^+ e^-$ pairs is